OpenDroneMap/ODM/README.md

     docker build -t opendronemap:latest .
     docker run -v $IMAGES:/images opendronemap:latest

-To pass in custom parameters to the `run.pl` script, simply pass it as arguments to the `docker run` command.
+To pass in custom parameters to the `run.py` script, simply pass it as arguments to the `docker run` command.

 ---